niebl/BTDS-project/README.md

 ## disclaimer
 At this point in time, this system is not reliable enough for any use such as social distancing enforcement.
 We are not liable for any damages that may occur in actual use.
 Before implementing such surveillance systems also consider that privacy is an essential human right that should not be violated.

+## references
+Many parts of this project were based on the repository https://github.com/violetasdev/bodytrackingdepth_course by violetasdev